-If you’re thinking about digital transformation but aren’t sure how to manage new technology deployments while maintaining your current IT operations, it may be time to enlist the support of a managed services provider (MSP).
+If you’re thinking about digital transformation but aren’t sure how to manage new multisite technology deployments while maintaining your current IT operations, it may be time to enlist the support of a Global Solutions Integrator.

-An MSP makes even more sense if you have a highly distributed, geographically dispersed enterprise, such as retailers, hotel chains, restaurant chains, bank branch offices, manufacturing plants, or any enterprise with multiple locations.
-As CIO or IT director, the first problem you will most likely face is having little or no IT support or expertise at your distributed locations.
+A Global Solutions Integrator makes even more sense if you have a highly distributed, geographically dispersed enterprise, such as in retail, hospitality, banking, manufacturing, etc. As the IT leader, the first problem you will most likely face is having little or no IT support or expertise at your distributed locations.
 You’re basically running IT remotely from the headquarters.
-How are you going to manage a network refresh, installation of a new cabling infrastructure or wireless access points, deployment of PoS kiosks, or even a new UC&C system across multiple sites?
+How are you going to manage technology in the workplace, a network refresh, installation of a new cabling infrastructure or wireless access points, deployment of PoS kiosks, or even a new UC&C system across multiple sites?
 You need a trusted digital partner and experienced boots on the ground.

-First, let’s define what a rollout is.
-A technology rollout is a homogeneous work effort involving a series of identical (or nearly identical) repeatable activities at multiple locations, whether they are across a particular region, national, or even global.
+Let’s define what a multisite deployment is.
+Sometimes called a rollout, it is a homogeneous work effort involving a series of identical (or nearly identical) repeatable activities at multiple locations, whether they are across a particular region, national, or even global.
+It’s a streamlined deployment that eliminates the patchwork of vendors and contractors across multiple sites.
 Depending on the footprint of each site, the quantities of switches or access points may change, but the work involves implementing the same technology, in the same way, with the same results.
 Based on the size of the organization and the number of locations, rollouts may take anywhere from 90 days to a year or more.